-To maintain your status on the RSciTech, RSci, CSci, CSciTeach and CBiol professional registers you must undertake and record your CPD activities throughout the year.
+To maintain your status on the Registered Science Technician (RSciTech), Registered Scientist (RSci), Chartered Scientist (CSci), Chartered Science Teacher (CSciTeach), Chartered Biologist (CBiol) and UK Register of Toxicologists (UKRT) professional registers you must undertake and record your CPD activities throughout the year.
 Your annual CPD return must comply with the following 4 CPD standards.

 Standard 1: A registrant must maintain a continuous, up-to-date, accurate and reflective record of their CPD activities and be able to provide supporting evidence if requested.

 This can be met by recording your CPD activities throughout the year via mySociety, and achieving a minimum of 50 CPD points.
-Evidence may include but is not limited to certificates articles, training materials or feedback.
+Evidence may include but is not limited to certificates, articles, training materials or feedback.

 Standard 2: A registrant must demonstrate that their CPD activities are a mixture of learning activities relevant to current or future practice.

-This can be met by ensuring that the activities undertaken fall under more than two of the five activity areas (see table below).
+This can be met by ensuring that the activities undertaken fall under more than two of the five activity areas (see table overleaf).

 Standard 3: A registrant must seek to ensure that their CPD has contributed to the quality of their practice and reflect upon this.

 In the 'My Reflection' section you should reflect upon the ways in which your CPD activities have or will improve the quality of your work.
 Be sure to say why you think that your work has been or will be improved by your chosen CPD activities.
-There might be some cases where you had expected your CPD activities to improve your work but this did not happen as planned, you may discuss these circumstances also.
+There might be some cases where you had expected your CPD activities to improve your work but this did not happen as planned, and you may discuss these circumstances also.
 How will you change your approach to planning CPD activities to reduce the chance of this happening in future?

 Standard 4: A registrant must seek to ensure that their CPD benefits the users of their work, and reflect upon this (employee, customer, student etc.).

 In the 'My Reflection' section you should reflect upon the ways in which your CPD activities have or will benefit the users of your work.
 Be sure to say why you think that these activities have already or will provide this benefit.
 You can provide evidence of a direct benefit, for example feedback from a student.
-You may also describe indirect benefits, for example your enrolment on a training course may indirectly benefit clients through changes in your approach to interactions with them.
+You may also describe indirect benefits, for example your enrolment on a training course may indirectly benefit clients or colleagues through changes in your approach to interactions with them.